 Prior to 2020, mail theft from mail receptacles was primarily perpetrated through forced entry or using fishing devices.
 However, that shifted as the Postal Service and the Postal Inspection Service strengthened the physical security of blue collection boxes.
-The efforts to strengthen the physical security of blue collection boxes has included the employment of anti-fishing devices, high security collection boxes (HSCBs), and modified Arrow locks (MALs).
-Despite physical security enhancements, blue collection boxes and other mail receptacles have remained an attractive target for criminals who have sought to exploit design vulnerabilities.
+These efforts included employing anti-fishing devices, high-security collection boxes (HSCBs), and modified arrow locks (MALs).
+Despite physical security enhancements, blue collection boxes and other mail receptacles remain an attractive target for criminals who have sought to exploit design vulnerabilities.

-During the same period as physical security enhancements were implemented, USPS began to experience a marked increase in letter carrier robberies.
-The significant growth in letter carrier robberies is evidenced by a 543% increase in letter carrier robberies between FY2019 and FY2022, with 64 letter carrier robberies in FY2019 and 412 letter carrier robberies in FY2022.
+During the same period these physical security enhancements were implemented, the Postal Service began to experience a marked increase in letter carrier robberies.
+The rise in letter carrier robberies is evidenced by an 845% increase between FY 2019 and FY 2023, with 64 letter carrier robberies in FY 2019 and 605 letter carrier robberies in FY 2023.